vamsimulabanti-design/Iris-Flower-Classification/README.md

 # Iris Flower Classification

-## Project Overview
+## Overview

-This project uses Machine Learning techniques to classify Iris flowers into three species:
+This project implements a Machine Learning model to classify Iris flowers into three species:

 - Iris Setosa
 - Iris Versicolor
 - Iris Virginica

-The classification is performed using sepal length, sepal width, petal length, and petal width measurements.

-The project demonstrates data preprocessing, exploratory data analysis, model training, evaluation, and prediction using Python and Scikit-learn.

----

-## Dataset

-The Iris dataset contains:

-- 150 observations
-- 4 numerical features
-- 3 target classes

-Features:
+The classification is based on four flower measurements:

 - Sepal Length
 - Sepal Width
 - Petal Length
 - Petal Width

-Target:
+The project was developed as part of the Inter-Departmental Project-II at Vignan University.

+---

+## Problem Statement

+The objective of this project is to build a Machine Learning model capable of predicting the species of an Iris flower using physical measurements of petals and sepals.

+The dataset consists of 150 observations belonging to three Iris species.

+---

+## Dataset Information

+Dataset: Iris Dataset

+Total Records: 150

+Features:

+1. Sepal Length
+2. Sepal Width
+3. Petal Length
+4. Petal Width

+Target Classes:

 - Setosa
 - Versicolor